Bridging the Gulf of Envisioning: Cognitive Design Challenges in LLM Interfaces: Examining the Envisioning Gap in Three LLM Interfaces

 To help users understand how LLMs interpret language, Cursor allows users to ask models questions about their codebase.
 Topics for these questions can range from the inner workings of a particular function to the overall flow of an entire project.
-Since this feature can give answers about model-generated and user-written code, developers can get a better idea of how LLMs interpret their programs under the hood.
-A similar feature that can help decipher how models understand code is by prompting the model to generate inline comments, which is not done by default.
-Finally, despite there being no direct functionality to regenerate output outside of feeding the model the same prompt, there is an option to ``rerun without context'' to see the effects of adding code or references to other materials alongside a prompt.
+Since this feature can give answers about model-generated and user-written code, developers can get a better idea of how LLMs interpret their programs``under the hood.''
+A similar feature that can help decipher how models understand code is prompting the model to generate inline comments.
+Finally, despite no direct functionality for regenerating output outside of feeding the model the same prompt, there is an option to ``rerun without context'' to see the effects of adding code or references to other materials alongside a prompt.
 The lack of regeneration history, however, makes it more complicated for users to map changes in their inputs to changes in model outputs.